-- PEO has now introduced a new licence holder management system (Aptify), based on a system already in place at the Association of Professional Engineers and Geoscientists of Alberta.
-This new system is expected to streamline applicant interaction with PEO through the resulting online services. - The PEO website, redesigned in 2012, has been further improved after incorporating additional feedback received from staff and other stakeholders. - Meeting efficiency and remote participation were enhanced via the continued use of audio, video and teleconference resources in meeting rooms. - PEO's underlying computer infrastructure was further optimized and streamlined by eliminating services that were not mission critical or minimally used.

-- Numerous application enhancements and software upgrades were applied to ensure effective support and alignment of PEO business processes and needs. - The use of accounts payable stamps for processing invoices instead of regular paper forms was introduced in 2011 and fully functional in 2012.
-This initiative continues and has successfully helped in reducing annual paper usage by over 6000 sheets each year. - Printing on PEO printers has been defaulted to double-sided printing for the past three years. - An application was developed in-house to assist the finance and reception teams in issuing and emailing receipts to members and applicants, resulting in the elimination of over 4000 paper receipts.
+- PEO has introduced a new licence holder management system (Aptify), based on a system already in place at the Association of Professional Engineers and Geoscientists of Alberta.
+This new system is expected to streamline applicant interaction with PEO through the resulting online services. - The PEO website, redesigned in 2012, has been further improved after incorporating additional feedback received from staff and other stakeholders. - Meeting efficiency and remote participation were enhanced via the continued use of audio, video and teleconference resources in meeting rooms. - PEO's underlying computer infrastructure was further optimized and streamlined by eliminating services that were not mission critical or minimally used. - Numerous application enhancements and software upgrades were applied to ensure effective support and alignment of PEO business processes and needs. - The use of accounts payable stamps for processing invoices instead of regular paper forms was introduced in 2011 and fully functional in 2012.
+This initiative continues and has successfully helped in reducing annual paper usage by over 6000 sheets each year. - Printing on PEO printers has been defaulted to double-sided printing for the past three years. - An application was developed in-house to assist the finance and reception teams in issuing and emailing receipts to members and applicants, resulting in the elimination of over 4000 paper receipts. - An electronic cheque scanner was introduced in 2016 to improve the accuracy and efficiency of the depositing process.
+As a result, cheques now can be deposited to PEO's bank account directly from the office without having to visit the bank.
+This has resulted in the cash conversion cycle time to improve by over 50 per cent. - A digital cheque signature has been implemented to streamline issuing of payments.
+This has reduced the turnaround time for the processing of cheques by over 10 per cent. - Expense reimbursement has become more efficient with the introduction of an online expense solution for staff in 2016.
+Due to this solution, expense reimbursement cycle time has improved by over 30 per cent.